How Does Credit Card Interest Work?

 Your credit score is a significant factor in determining how affordable your rate will be.
 Scores are usually organized into several categories (poor, average, good, very good, and excellent).
 People with good to excellent credit scores can qualify for lower rates than those with average scores.

 Even with a poor credit score, you can still find reasonable credit card offers.
-If you know how to calculate APR on a credit card, you can use math to your advantage and quickly boost your credit score with a card specifically designed to help those with lower scores.
+You can use math to your advantage and quickly boost your credit score with a card like one of these ones, specifically designed to help those with lower scores.

 After doing that for a while, you’ll be able to qualify for a more affordable APR with a different card in the future.